DavidFaget/Master-MVA/Probabilistic Graphical Models/README.md

-# Title of the project: Variational autoencoders: graphical models for (semi) supervision
+# Introduction to Probabilistic Graphical Models and Deep Generative Models - P. LATOUCHE, P.A.
+MATTEI
-## Objective: study, critique, comment and implement the paper [1].
+## Title of the project: Variational autoencoders: graphical models for (semi) supervision

 In the context of our project, we will specifically focus on the application of the proposed Characteristic Capturing Variational Autoencoder (CCVAE) framework [1].
 The paper introduces CCVAE as a novel model